Notes on the Geography of Malaysia: Kuching: Colonial Government Buildings

 Detail of interior column.

 Charles Brooke did have one indulgence, said to have originated with the time spent in Sarawak in 1855 by Alfred Russel Wallace.
-In any case, Brooke decided to start assembling a collection of anthropological materials.
-The result, several decades later, was the Sarawak Museum, opened in 1889.
+Picking up on Wallace's enthusiasms, Brooke decided to start assembling a collection of anthropological materials.
+The result, opened in 1889, was the Sarawak Museum.

 Originally it was just half the present building, and the exterior was plain stone.
-It's changed since then but is still in business with plenty of stuff gathered by Charles Brooke's men in the field, who had been told to collect stuff and send it in.
+It's changed since then but is still in business with plenty of stuff gathered by Charles Brooke's men in the field.

 Since 1924, the museum has also had this tower.